RedPitaya/Documentation/quickStart/alucase/alucase.rst

 Assembly Instructions
 *********************

 #.
-Remove the small plastic feet by pressing the clips at the top with
-   a small pair of pliers and pushing the feet down.
+Remove the small plastic feet by pressing on the clips at the top with a small pair of pliers and pushing the feet down.

     .. figure:: rp_alucase_07.jpg
         :align: center
         :width: 600

-        The bottom of the Red Pitaya board showing the plastic feet.
+        The underside of the Red Pitaya board showing the plastic feet.

 #.
-Repeat the procedure for STEMlab 125-14 with the heat sink by pressing the clips together on the bottom and pushing the holder gently up.
+Repeat the procedure for the STEMlab 125-14 with the heat sink, pressing the clips together at the bottom and gently pushing the holder upwards.

 #.
-The heat sink of the STEMlab 125-10 is bonded with the FPGA.
-Slightly turn the heat sink, as shown in the picture below, until it comes loose.
+The heat sink of the STEMlab 125-10 is glued to the FPGA.
+Turn the heatsink slightly, as shown in the picture below, until it comes loose.

     .. figure:: STEMlab_10_heatsink.png
         :align: center